forfudan/MojoMiji/src/miji/start/project.md

 Or, more conveniently, you can use your VS Code to open this folder as a workspace.

-:::warning Use magic CLI (to be deprecated)
+::: details Use magic CLI instead (to be deprecated)

 If you are using the Magic CLI, you can create a Mojo project by running the following command: